Introduction

 Function and Importance

-Peripheral drivers manage external and internal peripheral devices such as USB controllers, RAID controllers, and other add-on cards.
-They ensure that these devices function correctly and efficiently.
+Peripheral drivers are responsible for all external and internal peripheral devices like USB controllers, RAID controllers, and other add-on cards.
+They not only make these devices function but also do it efficiently.

 Features

-• Compatibility: Ensures that various peripherals are compatible with the system.
+Compatibility: Ensures that different types of peripherals would be working with the system.

-• Performance Optimization: Drivers are optimized for the performance of peripheral devices.
+Performance Optimization: Drivers are so designed as to give the best performance of peripheral devices.

-• Stability and Reliability: Proper drivers contribute to the overall stability and reliability of the system.
+Stability and Reliability: The correct drivers make a large contribution to the overall stability and reliability of the system.

 Management and Updates

-Peripheral drivers can be managed and updated using HP’s management tools like the HPE ProLiant Integrated Management Log (IML) and HPE iLO.
-Regular updates are necessary to ensure peripherals work correctly with new operating systems and applications.
+Peripheral drivers are handled and updated through HP’s management tools such as the HPE ProLiant Integrated Management Log (IML) and HPE iLO.
+The update of the hardware peripherals regularly is imperative for the correct functioning of the new operating systems and applications.

 Best Practices for Driver Management